Vacation Pay: Everything You Need to Know

 Give your employer plenty of notice when requesting vacation time.
 Try to choose times when your services are less in demand.
 Submit your request in writing and have backup dates in mind in case your first choice cannot be accommodated.
 In some cases, employees who do not get paid vacation can negotiate for unpaid time off.
 Vacation time approval is not guaranteed.
 Experienced workers can sometimes negotiate additional vacation time.

 If you need help with vacation pay, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of, companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of, companies like Google, Menlo Ventures, and Airbnb.